 Kate Steiker-Ginzberg is a producer and attorney from Philadelphia.
-She is currently a Public Interest Legal Fellow at the ACLU of Pennsylvania, where she works on voting rights litigation.
+She is currently a fellow at the ACLU of Pennsylvania, where she works on voting rights litigation.

-Kate is now co-directing a documentary with filmmaker Fábio Erdos about life without parole sentences and second chances in Pennsylvania.
-She is honored to participate in Springpoint Partners’ "Learners in Residence" program as part of that project.
-The 18-month residency fosters a community of individuals who are exploring new and creative forms of narrative change.
+Kate is also co-directing a documentary with filmmaker Fábio Erdos about life-without-parole sentences and second chances in Pennsylvania.
+As part of that project, she was honored to participate in Springpoint Partners’ "Learners in Residence" program, which fosters a community of individuals who are exploring new forms of narrative change.

 Kate graduated from Temple University’s Beasley School of Law in 2022.
 She graduated from Columbia University in 2012 with a major in Urban Studies.